-There will be four quizzes based on readings, discussions, presentations, videos, experiential exercises, and lecture material.
-The quizzes will be objective in nature and may consist of multiple choice, true/false, fill in the blank, and essay questions.
+There will be three unannounced quizzes based on readings, discussions, presentations, videos, experiential exercises, and lecture material.
+The quizzes will be objective in nature and may consist of multiple choice, true/false, fill in the blank, essay questions, or an in-class experiential project or collaboration.